nsantos19/capa_wannacry/readme.md

 This tracks with the purpose of *WannaCry*, as this is ransomeware.

-The amount of *Xor* encryption also flags this as malware, as I believe *WannaCry* uses this encryption to obfuscate it's launcher and shell code before execution, as per Blackberry's threat spotlight. [source](https://blogs.blackberry.com/en/2017/06/threat-spotlight-inside-the-wannacry-attack)
+The amount of *Xor* encryption also flags this as malware, as I believe *WannaCry* uses this encryption to obfuscate it's launcher and shell code before execution, as per Blackberry's threat spotlight.
 ## In Depth Calls

 ### Encryption

-For this portion, I will be comparing this [Secure Works Analysis](https://www.secureworks.com/research/wcry-ransomware-analysis) from Secureworks with the capa report and this [Blackberry Analysis](https://blogs.blackberry.com/en/2017/06/threat-spotlight-inside-the-wannacry-attack).

 According to the Secureworks, the malware uses both RSA and AES encryption for the files, which can be see here.
 ![encryption](img/encryption.png)